rafaelvzago/rafaelvzago.github.io/_posts/2024-01-15-tempi-com-skupper-e-grafana.md

 ```bash
 kubectl apply -f grafana/grafana-service.yaml
 ```
-Important: My cluster is configrued to use the ingress controller, so I have to create an ingress to expose the grafana service, if your cluster is not configured to use the ingress controller, you will neeed either to expose the grafana service using a nodeport or a loadbalancer.
+Important: My cluster is configured to use the ingress controller, so I have to create an ingress to expose the grafana service, if your cluster is not configured to use the ingress controller, you will need either to expose the grafana service using a nodeport or a loadbalancer.

 4. Create a data source connection in grafana that points to the prometheus service:
 ```bash